Online Help

 • Certificate for signing the packet

-The private key for signing the packet must not be stored on the device.
+The private key for signing the package must not be stored on the device.
 Different key pairs must be used for signing and encrypting.
 The reason for this is that the private key for decryption is stored on the device and one of the many field devices is easier to compromise than a computer in the control center.
 Therefore, the private key stored on the device for decryption will not be trusted for signing any more.
 An encryption without signing is not supported since no authentication has taken place here and the additional effort for the additional signing is marginal.

-The system time/date of the router must be within the validity period of the certificates.
+The system time (date) of the router must be within the validity period of the certificates.

 Encrypting